 Keep in mind that if a buyer is looking through your house and notices a detail that bothers her, then she will begin looking much more critically for anything else negative that catches her eye.

 Test all light fixtures and bulbs, open and close all doors and windows to make sure they operate smoothly, and check toilet flush, faucet, and shower water pressure.
 Replacing old hardware on cabinets brings new life to some older styles of cabinetry.

 Find the problems before your buyers can, and you’ll be better off for the effort.

 The last thing you do not want to forget is that your agent is there to help whenever needed.

-Be willing to be proactive and ask questions if you’re unsure of something while prepping for sale.
-If you feel you’re drowning, you can inquire about hiring cleaning services to help you out or staging to really make your home pop.
+Be proactive and ask questions if you’re unsure of something while prepping for sale.
+If you feel like you’re drowning, you can inquire about hiring cleaning services to help you out or staging to really make your home pop.

 Professional Help Selling a House in Boston

 Selling a house in Boston doesn’t have to be difficult if you have the right help.
-Contact us today at (617) 657-9811!
+Contact us today at NextHome Titletown Real Estate at (617) 657-9811!

 The property listing data and information set forth herein were provided to MLS Property Information Network, Inc. from third party sources, including sellers, lessors and public records, and were compiled by MLS Property Information Network, Inc. The property listing data and information are for the personal, non commercial use of consumers having a good faith interest in purchasing or leasing listed properties of the type displayed to them and may not be used for any purpose other than to identify prospective properties which such consumers may have a good faith interest in purchasing or leasing.
 MLS Property Information Network, Inc. and its subscribers disclaim any and all representations and warranties as to the accuracy of the property listing data and information set forth herein.